 Reinforcing the Nest

-Your visit to the Alaska Raptor Center helps support its overall mission to provide birds with medical treatment, educate people about Alaska’s birds and to conduct bald eagle research.
-More than 2,500 people worldwide are members of the Alaska Raptor Center and help support this mission.
+Your visit to the Alaska Raptor Center helps support its overall mission to promote and enhance wild populations of raptors and other avian species through rehabilitation, education, and research.
+More than 1,500 people worldwide are members of the Alaska Raptor Center and help support this mission.
 You can get involved, too:

 Adopt-A-Raptor: For $75, you can help support the daily care, feeding, and medical treatment of your adopted bird.
 Receive an adoption certificate, a photo and biography of your bird, natural history information, a subscription to Center’s Mew Review quarterly newsletter, a one-year membership to the center, and as a member, a 10 percent discount at the gift shop.
 Adopt for yourself or as a gift for someone else.

-Follow on Facebook: Get your daily fix of how resident birds and convalescing friends are doing.
+Follow on Facebook and Instagram: Get your daily fix of how resident birds and convalescing friends are doing.
 Watch videos of their progress from admission to release and find info about events you won’t want to miss if you’re in town.

 Prices & Dates